jpaximadas/YeeNet/README.md

 2. Write packet router
 3. Implement USB and retain UART functionality
 4. Write up documentation
-5. Guard fprintf debug lines using seperate defines to enable debug for different files
+5. Guard fprintf debug lines using separate defines to enable debug for different files
 5. Improve backoff_rng in packet_handler so it doesn't exhaust the entropy pool quickly
 6. Improve organization of hardware setup
 7. Start repo for user interface (use dear imgui)